Phoenix Insurance Bad Faith Lawyers

-Insurance companies are in the business of making money, and so it is not uncommon that they use a variety of unethical tactics to avoid paying out on a claim.
-Such conduct, when in violation of the contract you hold with your insurance company, is considered operating under bad faith and entitles you to pursue legal action against the insurance company, whether it is car insurance, health insurance, homeowner's insurance, or other types of insurance.
+Insurance companies are in the business of making money, and so it is not uncommon for them to use a variety of unethical tactics to avoid paying out on a claim.
+Such conduct, when in violation of the contract you hold with your insurance company, is considered acting in “bad faith” and entitles you to pursue legal action against the insurance company, whether it offers car insurance, health insurance, homeowner's insurance, or another type.
 But you must act quickly if you are to hold your insurance company legally accountable.
-While the statute of limitations for personal injury claims is usually two years, the contract you hold with the insurance company may stipulate a much shorter time period within which you can legally file a bad faith claim.
+While the statute of limitations for personal injury claims is usually two years, the contract you hold with the insurance company may stipulate a much shorter time period within which you can legally file a bad-faith claim.

-The Phoenix insurance bad faith attorneys at the Breyer Law Offices, P.C. have many years of experience obtaining successful case results for claimants.
+The Phoenix insurance bad faith attorneys at The Husband & Wife Law Team, have many years of experience obtaining successful case results for claimants.
 We are committed to protecting our clients' rights and exposing the unethical practices of insurance companies.
-Call us today at (602) 267-1280 for a free consultation.
+Call us today at (602) 457-6222 for a free consultation.

 All insurance companies are required to operate in good faith when working to resolve a claim.
 This means that they communicate honestly and in a timely manner with the claimant, investigate the claim thoroughly, and pay the amount of compensation the claimant is entitled to under their coverage policy.
 If the insurance company does not follow the terms of acting in good faith, they are acting in bad faith and can be held legally accountable for their actions.